-• Orthophotography: Since 1995, the Commission has assisted Milwaukee County in the acquisition of digital orthophotography as part of the Regional Orthophotography Program with the latest acquisition occurring in the spring of 2015.
+• Orthophotography: Since 1995, the Commission has assisted Milwaukee County in the acquisition of digital orthophotography as part of the Regional Orthophotography Program with the latest acquisition occurring in the spring of 2020.
 The Commission also assists the County by providing Federal planning funds for a portion of the orthophotography and by reviewing the delivered orthophotography to ensure that it is consistent with the specifications of the regional project.
-During the past year, the Commission has coordinated with the County on the procurement of new digital orthophotography to be captured in 2020.
+During the past year, the Commission has coordinated with the County on the procurement of the newest digital orthophotography captured this year.